open/close all folders

-- The Looney Tunes Show: Lola does it to break into Bugs' house in the song "We Are In Love".
+- The Looney Tunes Show: Lola does it to break into Bugs' house in the song "We Are in Love".

-- Truth in Television; a recent theft from a Best Buy store seems to have involved this trope.
+- Truth in Television; a theft from a Best Buy store seems to have involved this trope.

 - In a non-criminal variant, makers of high-quality multi-ply sails for boats use harnesses to suspend themselves over the fabric and check it for flaws.
 Stepping on the sails while their layers are being laid out and fused could damage the material, so hanging over them is the safest option.